L'OCCITANE's position on Animal Testing

 L’OCCITANE is fundamentally committed to the abolition of animal testing of beauty products worldwide and by working with the Chinese authorities and promoting our products, which are not tested on animals during the product development and manufacturing process, to Chinese consumers, we believe we are more likely to encourage positive dialogue and prove the case for the removal of animal testing for beauty products.

 L’OCCITANE continues to work alongside the BUAV as one of the main beauty brands represented on its China Taskforce.
 This group works with European and Chinese groups in order to promote alternative testing methods.
 The last meeting took place in May 2012 and regular meetings ensue.
 To this end, the Chinese authorities have recently launched a new program to investigate alternative testing protocols and L’OCCITANE continues to proactively participate to push for these alternatives to be implemented as soon as possible.

-Click here to view the official statement on this subject by Dr Nick Palmer, Director of Policy at the BUAV.
+Click here to to view the official statement on this subject by Dr Nick Palmer, Director of Policy at the BUAV.